AlienHoboken/TwitteRuby/README.md

 #TwitteRuby Gem

 TwitteRuby is a wrapper library for the Twitter API, written in Ruby and utilizing reflection.
-TwitteRuby can be used to retrieve the raw JSON from the API calls, processing beyond that is not in the scope of TwitteRuby.
+TwitteRuby can be used to retrieve the raw JSON from the API calls, and optionally parse it into a Ruby data structure.

 Due to its reflection nature, TwitteRuby supports all current and hopefully future API calls due to this design.